k1r0s/preact-stylesheet-decorator/README.md

-This decorator allows to easily style Preact components through adding a scoped stylesheet inside that component and defined styles only get applied to it and its descendants.
+This decorator allows to easily style Preact/React (since 1.6.\*) components through adding a scoped stylesheet inside that component and defined styles only get applied to it and its descendants.

-Basically it allows to style in preact like Angular or [Vue does by adding a scoped stylesheet](https://vue-loader.vuejs.org/en/features/scoped-css.html)
+Basically it allows to style preact/react like Angular or [Vue does by adding a scoped stylesheet](https://vue-loader.vuejs.org/en/features/scoped-css.html)

-### Demo
+### Demo (Preact)

 [![Edit z3p207zxml](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/z3p207zxml)